 Civ IV was ahead of its time a bit with mod support, so installation of mods is actually pretty easy compared to its contemporaries.

 - Install Civ IV and it’s expansion, up to and including Beyond the Sword with the 3.19 patch.
-If you install through Steam you should get the most up-to-date version.
-You can get the Complete Edition on Steam for £14.99 (29.99 USD or 24.99 EUR).
+Most digital downloads will result in you getting the most up-to-date version: Civ IV Complete Edition .

 - Download the latest version of C2C.
 At the time of writing this is version 37 with a release date of 23rd December 2016.